-А В С D Е F G Н Σ
+A В С D Е F G Н Σ

 A. You will hear a girl called Kyra talking about the badminton club she belongs to.
-For questions 1-5, fill in a word or a short phrase.
+For question • word or a short phrase.
 You will hear the talk twice.
-(5 points)

-1. Before she took up badminton, had been Kyra's favourite sport.

-2. People interested in joining the club are invited to what's called a session.

-3. Club committee members can be identified by the colour of their at sessions.

-4. Members of the badminton club pay a membership fee of £ each year.

-5. New badminton club members can us the at Sportsworld without paying.

-B. Complete the second sentence so that it has a similar meaning to the first sentence, using the given word without changing the word.
+(5 points) 1.
+Before she took up badminton,horse-riding had been Kyra's favourite sport.
+2. People interested in joining the club are invited to what's called astarter session.
+3. Club committee members can be identified by the colour of their(green) badges at session ons.
+4. Members of the badminton club pay a membership fee of £thirty-five/35 each year.
+5. New badminton club members can us thegym at Sportsworld without paying.
+B. Complete the second sentence so that it has a similar meaning to the first sentence, using the g iven word without changing the word.
 Use between 2 and 5 words including the given word.
-(6 points) FEW 1.
+(6 points) 1.
 They didn't sell many programmes at the match last Saturday.
-Very at the match last Saturday.
+FEW Veryfew programmes were sold at the match last Saturday.
 2. We got to work late because we decided to drive rather than take the train.
-INSTEAD We got to work late because we decided to drive the train.
+INSTEAD We got to work late because we decided to driveinstead of taking the train.
 3. "We're leaving in an hour," Jane warned us.
-THAT Jane warned us in an hour.
+THAT Jane warned usthat we/they were leaving in an hour.
 4. I didn't buy the camera because it was so expensive.
-BEEN I would have bought the camera so expensive.
+BEEN I would have bought the cameraif it hadn't been so expensive.
 5. There is no ice-cream left.
-RUN We ice-cream.
+RUN Wehave run out of ice-cream.
 6. Could you speak Spanish when you were younger?
-ABLE When you were younger, speak Spanish?
+ABLE When you were younger,were you able tospeak Spanish?
 C. Put the verbs in brackets in the correct form.
 (6 points) 1.
 Claire is an experienced teacher.
-She (teach) English since 2006.
-2. The teacher wanted to know whether we (see) the film.
-3. Last year he (award) a medal for bravery.
-4. Mrs Kettle (work) in the garden when the burglars entered the house.
+Shehas been teaching (teach) English since 2006.
+2. The teacher wanted to know whether wehad seen (see) the film.
+3. Last year hewas awarded (award) a medal for bravery.
+4. Mrs Kettlewas working (work) in the garden when the burglars entered the house).
 5. I'm sorry I made you angry.
-I (not/do) it again.
+Iwon't do (not/do) it again.
 6. Ugh, that food is terrible!
-I think I (be) sick.
+I think I'm going to be (be) sick.
 D. Fill the gap using the correct form of the word given in CAPITALS.
 (4 points) 1.
-I have been a keen for about nine years.
+I have been a keen CYCLIST for about nine years.
 CYCLE 2.
-Although we with you, we cannot help you.
+Although we SYMPATHISE/ZE with you, we cannot help you.
 SYMPATHY 3.
-It's to smoke in pubs and restaurants.
-LEGAL 4.
-Buying and selling antiques can be a very hobby if you know how to do it.
-PROFIT
+It's ILLEGAL to smoke in pubs and restaurants.
+LEGAL 4 Ruying and selling antiques can be a very PROFITABLE hobby if you know how to do it PROFIT